The Knight’s Tale: Shifting Old Joanna – 23 May 2015

 Let me start at the beginning.
 Nine months ago, Matthew bought his first house: coincidentally, a few doors down from the house my father bought when he first moved down to Maidenhead, and just around the corner from a very active family at church.
 The matriarch of this family – a wonderful, patient, and extremely generous lady – has, very sadly, recently fallen rather ill, and before she can leave hospital a medical bed must be installed in her downstairs sitting-room.

 As a result, the space that the family piano had long called its domain was requisitioned, and there was no choice but to get rid of the instrument.
 A local piano specialist apparently refused to buy it, or even remove it, leaving the elephant (or rather the piano) still in the room.
 With a sorry end looming for the decades-old clavier, the family offered it to Matthew at no cost.
+The Henderson long distance moving is what you need to have a look at in case you need professional help moving.
+Safety and responsibility as assured by Sunrise Moving matter for long-distance moving or local moving.

 If it had been me, I’d have jumped at the opportunity.
 Personally, nothing serves as stress relief as much as twenty minutes sat at a keyboard.
 I’m not delusional, mind: I don’t think of myself as a great pianist.
 No, if the truth be known, I’m actually pretty poor.
 But there’s something about the power one commands when sat on a piano-stool: suddenly, you’ve got the capability to create great crashing chords, or to wallow in long and legato melodies, or just to listen to the quiet intensity of a repeating riff.